flare-foundation/docs/docs/dev/reference/the-flaredrop.md

-# The Flaredrop
+# The FlareDrop

-[The Flaredrop](../../tech/the-flaredrop.md), previously called the _Delegation Incentive Pool_ in the [FIP.01](https://flare.network/fip01/), is a distribution method for the 24.25B remaining `$FLR` tokens after the [original airdrop](../../tech/flare-launch-process.md#definitions).
+[The FlareDrop](../../tech/the-flaredrop.md), previously called the _Delegation Incentive Pool_ in the [FIP.01](https://flare.network/fip01/), is a distribution method for the 24.25B remaining `$FLR` tokens after the [original airdrop](../../tech/flare-launch-process.md#definitions).

-This page explains how to manage Flaredrop functionality in applications.
+This page explains how to manage FlareDrop functionality in applications.

 ## Required Contracts

-Working with the Flaredrop requires interacting with these contracts:
+Working with the FlareDrop requires interacting with these contracts:

 * [`DistributionToDelegators`](https://gitlab.com/flarenetwork/flare-smart-contracts/-/blob/master/contracts/tokenPools/implementation/DistributionToDelegators.sol) (Dist).
     Manages all claims.